 Your picture-perfect island holiday might be possible sooner than expected.
 Mauritius was officially one of the Covid-free countries in Africa and does everything in its power to retain that status.

-Visitors with symptoms will be examined more thoroughly and, if required, are being kept in quarantine or isolation at designated centres.
-All travellers leaving Mauritius will get screened before their departure.
+Visitors with symptoms will be examined more thoroughly and, if required, will be kept in quarantine or isolation at designated centres.
+All travellers leaving Mauritius will be screened before their departure.

 Like Mauritius, the Seychelles is another Covid-free country in Africa and therefore safe for you to visit.
 All 11 patients (on the main island Mahé) have fully recovered and the island paradise hasn’t reported any new cases since 7 April 2020.
 The have also confirmed that commercial flights can enter the country from 1 August 2020.

 1 June 2020 (under certain conditions, e.g. travellers arriving via private jet and direct chartered flights).
-Commercial flights will resume operations from 1 August 2020.
+Commercial flights are operating since 1 August 2020.

 The Seychelles has a list of stipulating which countries fall within the low-risk or medium-risk category.
 The full list is updated every 14 days.